L33t-dot-UK/U8g2_Tutorials/Library/Readme.md

 Then navigate to "L33T.Animation.zip" select it and click "Open"

 If you have any issues watch tutorial 7 where we download, install and use the library.

+This library will be expanded over the next couple of weeks to have more functionality, once this is done this Readme file will contain a reference to all the funcitons within the library.